 If you’re not able to stick around and enjoy the ambience of the cafe, they even offer lunch and dinner bento boxes for your vegetarian dining convenience!
 Choose from the daily rice lunch, burger, or curry for lunchtime, or for dinner just the daily rice is available.

 Speciality dining is often expensive compared to ‘normal’ restaurants, but almost everything at the Vegetarian Lodge is a really good value.
 Lunch options cost around 830 to 1,250 yen with a small additional cost for the set option.
 Dinner time will set you back between 930 and 2,600 yen (for the 7 dishes mega set), and cakes cost from 420 yen upwards, with the Cafe Time cake set priced at a very reasonable 630 yen.
-The only thing that is slightly expensive at the Vegetarian Lodge is the booze – 500 yen for a glass of wine or shochu, 550 yen for the beer, 600 yen for a cocktail, and 700 yen for sake – but as this is really more of a cafe/diner than a raucous bar, I think it’s fair enough that they don’t want to encourage people to get hammered with cheap drinking options.
+The only thing that is slightly expensive at the Vegetarian Lodge is the booze – 600 yen a glass for wine, shochu, beer, and cocktails – but as this is really more of a cafe/diner than a raucous bar, I think it’s fair enough that they don’t want to encourage people to get hammered with cheap drinking options.

 I am not a vegetarian and probably never will be, but sometimes it’s nice to detox from one’s usual diet and try something both healthy and delicious.
 The Private Lodge is one of my favourite restaurants in Kumamoto – the relaxed atmosphere and amazing food make it a great place to unwind after a busy week.
 The owner is a really friendly lady who speaks a bit of English – the menu is all in Japanese but she can help you if there is something you don’t understand, or you can use Google Translate when looking at their online menu.
 If you want to check their opening times you can send a message to their Facebook group and you’ll get a reply within a day or two.